 The design of the book is a fun collage of photographs, backgrounds, family recipes, and history.
 It roughly follows a timeline, which I referred to several times.

 Eugene England (Gene) who also had an interesting life and who is Jean’s dad, purchased the Rock Corral Ranch, aptly named,in Tumácacori in 1931, married Juliet Kibbey in 1942, and the Santa Cruz Chili Company was founded in 1943.
 They started a chili farm in Amado, made pure Chili Powder and Paste from repurposed military equipment, and sold it in local groceries.
 They still do today.
 In 1961 the store on the frontage road south of the National Park as opened.
 Sometime later, it became the Santa Cruz Chili & Spice Co. when they added other spices to the shop.

 Chef Janos Wilder of Downtown Kitchen & Cocktails fame and 2000 James Beard Award winner wrote the forward.
 The recipes in this book are quite varied, some familiar to me, some new to me.
 I particularly want to try the Gazpacho Santa Cruz this summer as well as the Chili Cheesecake.
 I will save the Sweet Potato Molé and Huachinango Santa Cruz Veracruz and Enchilada pie for the cooler months.
 There are so many recipes in this book I would like to try.
-All sound delicious, but then we are in Southern Arizona, close to the Mexican Border.
+All sounds delicious, but then we are in Southern Arizona, close to the Mexico Border.